Tips about traveling to Machu Picchu and joining Machu Picchu Tours:

 More information about the different Inca Trails you can find on: Selection of Inca Trails

-Just after the entrance, on your left hand side, you find a small office where you can get a map of the archeological site, which also includes the 3 different main circuits to walk.
+Just after the entrance, on your left hand side, you find a small office where you can get a map of the archaeological site, which also includes the 4 different main circuits to walk.
+Note: it is best to try to get this trail map already at the Machu Picchu ticket office in Aguas Calientes.

 In this office you can also put a stamp of Machu Picchu in your passport.

-At the entrance of Machu Picchu you will also find several guides, which you can hire for a tour around the site.
-A common price is between 35 to 70 US$ for a tour of about 2h30 min., depending on the quality of the guide.
+At the entrance of Machu Picchu you might find several guides (depending on the hour), which you can hire for a tour around the site.
+A common price is between 35 to 70 US$ for a tour of about 3 hours, depending on the time and quality of the guide.

-After years of speculations, Peru’s Ministry of Culture announced on Thursday April 27, 2017 new entrance rules for visiting Machu Picchu.
+After years of speculations, Peru’s Ministry of Culture announced on Thursday April 27, 2017 new entrance rules for visiting Machu Picchu and Machu Picchu tours.

 The official reason: